-When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into a 120-volt power source whenever possible.
+- When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into an external AC power source whenever possible. - If your stay is longer than overnight, you should try to have 120-volt electricity available.
+Minimize the use of electricity if a 120-volt power source is not available.